 I want to say thank you to Heliconia for supporting my bachelor’s degree.
 After I graduated, I applied for a job at some companies.
-I applied for some positions such as; Dietitian, Nutritionists, and Food Scientist.
-There were many companies who called me, I was interviewed and got accepted in some companies.
-After comparing their responsibilities, duties, and benefits; I confirmed myself to work as a Nutritionists at PT Shape Up Indonesia (Light House), a bariatric and eating disorder clinic for obesity or overweight people.
-I do nutrition consultation for people who want to lose or just maintain their weight by assessing, giving menu, teaching them about calory, changing their mindset about health, and review the diet.
-In this field, science is different from what I had got in college.
+I applied for some positions such as; Dietitian, Nutritionist, and Food Scientist.
+There were many companies who called me, I was interviewed and got accepted by some companies.
+After comparing their responsibilities, duties, and benefits; I confirmed myself to work as a Nutritionist at PT Shape Up Indonesia (Light House), a bariatric and eating disorder clinic for obesity or overweight people.
+I do nutrition consultation for people who want to lose or just maintain their weight by assessing, giving menu, teaching them about calory, changing their mindset about health, and reviewing the diet.
+In this field, science is different from what I got in college.
 It is more practical and specific.
 I learn how to read the characteristics of patients, so the consultation process will be more effective.
 I like the working environment because there are many professionals; such as Doctors, Specialists, Pharmacists, Nurse, and Nutritionists.
 I want to gain more experience and learn more from this company.
 Thank you to Heliconia for everything you have done for my education and for my future.

 Yours sincerely, Veronica